United States Department of State: Fulbright Program

+National Security Language Initiative

+The National Security Language Initiative (NSLI-Y) is a US Department of State ECA competitive merit-based scholarship to develop the foreign language skills of American high school students in eight critical-need languages.
+Korean, Mandarin, Russian, Arabic, Hindi, Bahasa Indonesian, Tajiki, and Turkish are all taught in summer and academic year programs abroad, as well as in online classes.

 Jefferson Science Fellows Program

 The Jefferson Science Fellows Program was established in 2003 by the DoS to establish a new model for engaging the American academic science, technology, engineering and medical communities in the formulation and implementation of US foreign policy.

 The Fellows (as they are called, if chosen for the program) are paid around $50,000 during the program and can earn special bonuses of up to $10,000.
 The program's intent is to equip Fellows with awareness of procedural intricacies of the Department of State/USAID, to help with its daily operations.
 The program is applied for, follows a process starting in August, and takes about a year to learn a candidate's ranking results.
 Awards are not solely achievement based, but intelligence and writing skills should support one's suitability for the position as the committee determines.
 A candidate applies for the program online, which entails submitting a curriculum vitae, a statement of interest and a written essay.
 Opportunity is provided to upload letters of recommendations and nominations to support one's application.